 The test uses sound waves to produce images of your heart.
 After the test is complete, your doctor will interpret the results and identify any defects in your heart valves or tissues.

 How Does an Echocardiogram Help Diagnose Heart Disease?

-After you visit your doctor, share your symptoms and undergo a routine physical in which the physician listens to your heart and lungs, he or she may determine that you might have a heart valve disorder.
+After listening to your heart with a stethescope, your doctor may determine that you have a heart valve disorder -- often diagnosed as a heart murmur.
 An echocardiogram is typically ordered both to verify the diagnosis and to reveal the extent of the problem.
 As the echocardiogram uses sound waves, the technician and physician can view your heart beating.